 Oregon Brain Injury Lawyer

 Our staff is educated and experienced in helping brain injury survivors, recognizing the challenges that people with traumatic brain injuries experience.
-Even our office is specifically designed with brain injured people in mind, avoiding certain types of lighting and patterns that can impact those with vision changes or photophobia (sensitivity to light) after a brain injury.
+Even our office is designed with brain injured people in mind, avoiding certain types of lighting and patterns that can impact those with vision changes or photophobia (sensitivity to light) after a brain injury.

 We take an exceptional amount of time with our clients at the first meeting.
 Usually, this involves between an hour and five hours face to face with your lawyer, not a staff member.
 This helps us to understand the type of symptoms you are having and how we can best help you.

-While our staff will help you with day to day issues on your case, our lawyer is very involved in advising you throughout the time we handle a brain injury case, often does research on unique issues in cases, handles the settlement letter to the insurer, as well as all aspects of deposition, trial preparation and trial if the client is not made a reasonable settlement offer by the insurance company.
+While our staff will help you with day to day issues on your case, our lawyer is very involved in advising you throughout the time we handle a brain injury case, often does research on unique issues in your cases, handles the settlement letter to the insurer, as well as all aspects of deposition, trial preparation and trial if the client is not made a reasonable settlement offer by the insurance company.

 A Law Firm That Understands Traumatic Brain Injury Cases